 We definitely would like to keep the current interface.
 The only way to implement this would be to create a separate NLE version of Bluff.
 And yes, we would love to do that!

-michiel, a week ago
+michiel, 7 months ago

 Hi Michael, thanks for your reply.
 Once the option 2 is a distante dream, maybe the option 1 would be accomplished in the current interface*, so when the user selects one property into a layer it would show in the 'keyframe bar' only the keys used in the selected property, this way would make easier to see and control each key that I have applied on the scene.
 E.g:

 If I select Transparecy+ the 'keyframe bar' should show: |-----|------||-----|||------|------|

 If I change selection to Text position the bar should show: |-----------------|----------------|----

 OR show in another color ALL keys "|" used in the selected property.

 Now a days, it just changes when changing the layer and not the property into each layer and it is hard to see each keys belongs to each property when changing between them.

 Regarding the option 2, as soon as I get time I will place a mockup later here, just for reference what would be done in the current interface and fun. ;0)